contaware/git-docs-notes/README.md

 ### Add files

 In a Working Tree there are two kinds of files, the **tracked** files which Git knows and the **untracked** files that Git does not know.
+The `git add` command adds the given files to the **Staging Area**.

-- Add given file(s) to the Staging Area:
+- Add given files and all files in given directories, and recursively in all sub-directories:

   ```
-  git add <filename1> <filename2>
+  git add <filename1> <filename2> <dirname1> <dirname2>
   ```

-- Add files in current directory and in all subdirectories (.gitignore is honored):
+- Add files in current directory, and recursively in all sub-directories:

   ```
   git add .